 How it works

-Through a program called Summer Company, you can get two things:
+Through a program called Summer Company, you can get:

 - start-up money to kick-off a new summer business